While brands like Roborock, Ecovacs, Shark, and Ecovacs highlight “best of” lists, one brand gets overlooked – Yeedi.

 The bagged system makes dirt disposal straightforward and hygienic versus a bagless system like the Shark IQ.

-Consumers can purchase this combination as a set on Amazon, which I’d recommend for the cost savings versus buying them separately.
+Consumers can purchase this combination as a set on Amazon, which I’d recommend for the cost savings versus buying separately.

 The Vac 2 Pro is compatible with the Yeedi app, with some exciting features we’ll enumerate.